Three, Two, One

 Last Of The True Believers

-- Bruce Hornsby and the Range
+- Bruce Hornsby and The Range

 The Way It Is